Electronic Technician

 squadron pass that allowed us to roam anywhere within our squadron area.
 While this was somewhat limited, it was a welcome break after two weeks of strict training and regimen.

 After completing six weeks of basic training, I was sent to Biloxi, Mississippi, to receive training in Electronic Countermeasures (ECM).
 I was eager to begin my formal education in electronics, but it would take a couple of months before my classes commenced.
 Most of my squadron spent their time raking sand, picking up cigarette butts, mowing grass, painting rocks, or peeling potatoes.
 Luckily, they needed a volunteer to assist in the Base Library, and my experience at the Cincinnati Public Library helped me secure the job.
-The library was a pleasant duty, clean and air-conditioned.
+The library was great duty, quiet, clean and air-conditioned.

 As is typical in libraries, all the books were organized by Dewey Decimal number.
 However, I noticed that many foreign students training in Biloxi struggled to find books on specific topics.
 I suggested to the librarian that it might be easier for them if the library were organized by departments, similar to the Cincinnati library where I had worked.
 I explained the system to her, and she agreed it could be a good idea.